Autumn Budget delivers package of electric vehicle incentives and funding

 The move provides continued support for fleet take-up of electric cars and EV salary sacrifice schemes.

-But rates for hybrid vehicles will rise “to focus support on electric vehicles”.
+But rates for plug-in hybrid vehicles will rise “to focus support on electric vehicles”.

 Reeves also revealed changes for vehicle excise duty, announcing that the differential between fully electric and other vehicles will increase in the first-year rates of VED from April 2025.
-Zero-emission cars will pay the lowest first-year rate at £10 until 2029/30.
+The first-year CO2-based charge for VED will be frozen at £10 for zero-emission cars until 2029/30 while rates for other vehicles will rise.

 Labour also said it recognised the need to review the upcoming expensive car supplement for EVs under vehicle excise duty and would consider raising the threshold for zero-emission cars at a future fiscal event “to make it easier to buy electric cars”.